NickelTing/SunsOutBunsOut/README.md

 - Dynamic menu

 ### Unit Testing
-Unit testing of the project is carried out through Xunit which tests the repositories.
+Unit testing for the project is conducted using xUnit.
+These tests ensure that the interactions between the database and the web application function as expected.
 To run the testing, locate the SunsOutBunsOut folder and run ***dotnet test***.
 All repositories were expected to pass the test.

 ### Docker containerization